 - Add in the crushed tomatoes and simmer for 30 minutes.
 Season with salt and pepper to taste.

-- You can start the sauce before you fry the bocconcini so that they will both be done at the same time.
+You can start the sauce before you fry the bocconcini so that they will both be done at the same time.
+Or you can swap out jarred marinara sauce, too.

 Keywords: fried bocconcini, easy cheese appetizer, easy appetizer recipe, party appetizer idea, new years appetizer, thanksgiving appetizer